 If your reports will be circulated externally, for example, it would be in your best interest to avoid industry jargon and overly complex terminology.
 Remember, the point of a business report is to deliver information clearly and concisely.
 Identify what “clear and concise” means for your readers and write to that effect.

 Improving your business writing skills doesn’t need to stop here.
 In fact, if you enjoyed this blog post, we recommend you take a look through our Content SEO post to learn how to write better bIogs for your own business.

 If you’re interested in learning more about how to write better business plans, be sure look through the extensive library of online learning courses found at KnowledgeCity.
-Sign up for a free trial today and start writing better business reports today.
+Sign up for a Free Demo today and start writing better business reports today.

 Subscribe to Our Newsletter

 Join 80,000+ Fellow HR Professionals.
 Get expert recruiting and training tips straight

 to your inbox, and become a better HR manager.